 Bipolar disorder is a mental illness characterized by extreme mood swings that affects 2.6%, or 5 million, people in the U.S.

 There are two extremes of bipolar disorder: mania and depression.
 Symptoms tend to appear during the late teens or early adult years.
 Occasionally, symptoms can present themselves in early childhood years, too.
+A family history of bipolar disorder can contribute to an individual developing and showing signs of the condition, as bipolar can be genetic.

 While bipolar disorder can be challenging to diagnose, identifying symptoms is the first step in finding proper treatment.
 Here are some symptoms of mania, and of depression to look for.